pyside/pyside2-setup/doc/typesystem_manipulating_objects.rst

     The ``signature`` attribute is a normalized C++ signature, excluding return values but including potential const declarations.

+    The ``since`` attribute specify the API version when this function was modified.

     The ``remove``, ``access`` and ``rename`` attributes are *optional* attributes for added convenience; they serve the same purpose as the deprecated tags :ref:`remove`, :ref:`access` and :ref:`rename`.